Theodor Bilharz: Later life and death

 Bilharz returned to Germany in 1858 to visit his hometown and former universities, and giving lectures at Vienna.
 He made a brief trip to upper Egypt in the winter of 1859 around the Red Sea, where he noticed a good research opportunity.
 He spent seven months there with his brother, Richard Alexander Alfons, who had just completed his medical degree at the University of Vienna.
 In 1861, he was transferred to the department of infectious disease (syphilis and skin infections).
 Ernest II, Duke of Saxe-Coburg and Gotha, requested him to work as personal physician to the Duchess on an expedition around the Red Sea.
 With research in mind, Bilharz accompanied the Duchess in early 1862.
 While staying at Massawa he contracted typhoid fever or typhus (reports are contradictory) and became seriously ill.
 When he returned to Egypt, he was in terminal condition and died on 6 May 1862, at the age of 37.

 British parasitologist and biographer, Harry Arnold Baylis wrote of Bilharz's death: "No one, probably, had ever been more universally or more sincerely mourned in the European colony in Cairo."
 Richard Alexander Alfons also lamented that "The plan [for his career], to further medical research by natural scientific methods, had failed."

 Bilharz's works and grave remained largely forgotten until the first International Congress of Tropical Medicine and Hygiene held in Cairo in 1928.
 The meeting revealed the importance of bilharzia and his name became at the forefront of medicine, his grave was rediscovered by a search party soon after the conference.
-His is in Old Cairo next to that of Hans Eisele (1912–1967), a Nazi concentration camp doctor, who was executed by the US military court for crime against humanity.
+His grave is in Old Cairo next to that of Hans Eisele (1912–1967), a Nazi concentration camp doctor, who was convicted by the US military court for crime against humanity.